polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/amp.md

 zcat tmp-glibc/deploy/images/icicle-kit-es-amp/mpfs-dev-cli-icicle-kit-es-amp.wic.gz | sudo dd of=/dev/sdX bs=4096 iflag=fullblock oflag=direct conv=fsync status=progress
 ```

-The disk image flased to the device in the step above contains the following partitions:
+The disk image flashed to the device in the step above contains the following partitions:

 - Boot partition containing a fitImage (Linux kernel + Device Tree Blob) used by context A
 - HSS boot partition with a HSS payload containing the following binaries: